BecayeSoft/Machine-Learning-Template/README.md

 The order of the pipeline is as follows:

-- 1. Preprocessing
+1. Preprocessing: Clean the data
-- 2. Feature Engineering
+2. Feature Engineering: Add new features
-- 3. Training
-- 4. Evaluation
+3. Data Splitting: Split the data into train, validation, and test sets
+3. Training: Train the model and tune it on the validation set
+4. Evaluation: Evaluate the model on the test set